Explicit Koszul-dualizing bimodules in bordered Heegaard Floer homology: Verification of the homotopy

 \subsubsection{Case 4}

-Beside the obvious $d$-arrow to the $H$ side in the same pair, the only other possible way to reach the $H$ side is by moving part of the $j$ strand containing $i$ to the right.
+In this case we consider the generator $\mathbf{x}$ in the $H$-arrow in the previous case, with the $i$ strand on the right and the $j$ strand on the left.
+Beside the obvious $d$-arrow to $\mathbf{y}$, the only other possible way to reach the $H$ side is by moving part of the $j$ strand containing $i$ to the right.
 However, this is impossible due to double crossing (same example as in Figure \ref{fig:exnocasem3}).

 This concludes the check for generators with multiplicity greater than one, and the verification that $H$ is indeed a homotopy.